 Just like Public limited company, cooperative society has a board of directors and conduct periodic meetings of shareholders.
 The principle behind the formation of cooperative societies is to form cooperation and self-help and to obtain necessities of everyday life at subsidized costs.
 The advantages of cooperative enterprises are that it is a democratic form of ownership and overheads are lowered as the members of cooperative may provide honorary services and the common man is benefited by cooperative societies.

-Public sectors come under the types of business ownership which are entirely owned and managed by the state.
+Public sectors come under the types of business ownerships which are entirely owned and managed by the state.
 They are also companies that are either owned or managed by the state.
-These types of business ownership are either fully or partially in the hands of the government and they are the ones who supply goods and services to society.
+These types of business ownerships are either fully or partially in the hands of the government and they are the ones who supply goods and services to society.

 The ultimate control of the public sector remains with the state and it prevents unbalanced growth of industries bringing a regulation.
 Capital is not an issue with the public sector and expansion of business posses no problem owing to government involvement.
 Public sectors are accountable to the State legislature and parliament about their results.